m-onz/bugbountyhunting2024/bug-bounty-hunting.md

 I have a critera for applications:

+* multiple user accounts
+* complexity
 * newness
-* complexity
 * size

 Test applications that are complex, have multiple user types and APIs

+# vulnerabilities I'm looking for

+* web cache poisening and http request smuggling
+* IDOR - insecure direct object reference
+* application & architecture issues
+* broken access control

 # LLMS / chat GPT

-You know of chatGPT and AI hype?
+* You know of chatGPT and AI hype?

-chat bots.. predicting the next word on steroids
+* chat bots.. predicting the next word on steroids

-emergent capabilities ->
+* emergent capabilities -> the abillity to compute
+* can handle inconsistent input -> but always gives inconsistent output

-what are LLMs -> garbage in / garbage out
+# what are LLMs

+* garbage in / garbage out generators
+* you must eye ball and verify the output

-there strengths and weakness'
+# there strengths and weakness

 hallucination or bulls***?

+# web bug bounty hunting using LLMs

+My latest efforts...

 # finding targets using LLMs to filter